Skip to main content

 Shipping Live Animals with USPS

-While USPS allows for the shipment of certain live animals like bees and day-old chicks, Pirate Ship unfortunately doesn't offer the Special Handling services you need to ship them in accordance with USPS policy 😔
+• Pirate Ship Doesn't Offer Special Handling: While USPS allows for the shipment of certain live animals like bees and day-old chicks, Pirate Ship doesn't offer the Special Handling services you need to ship them in accordance with USPS policy 😔

 Shipping Live Animals with UPS

-NOTE: If you need to send one of the live animals listed above, we recommend creating an account with UPS and contacting them in regards to any special handling your shipment may require 👍
+• Create a UPS Account: If you need to send a live animal shipment with UPS, we recommend creating an account with UPS and contacting them directly in regards to any special handling your shipment may require 👍

 Additional Resources